uc-cdis/data-portal/docs/portal_config.md

     "studyRegistrationValidationField": "is_registered", // optional, the other of the extra field that is being added to metadata when a study is registered, to check if a study has been registered, because after loading data from MDS/AggMDS into Discovery page, the metadata category information is lost.
 Defaults to "is_registered"
     "studyRegistrationAccessCheckField": "registration_authz", // optional, the field that contains the value for Study Registration Request Access feature.
 Defaults to "registration_authz"
     "studyRegistrationUIDField": "appl_id", // optional, the field which can be used to uniquely determine a metadata record for Study Registration.
 Defaults to "appl_id"
-    "studyRegistrationFormDisclaimerField": null, //optional, the diclaimer text that appears under the submit button on the study registration form.
-Defaults to null },
+    "studyRegistrationFormDisclaimerField": "", //optional, the diclaimer text that appears under the submit button on the study registration form.
+  },
   "resourceBrowser": {), // see Resource Browser documentation "workspacePageTitle": "", // title to display above workspacePageDescription